-One of our most popular tours is the sightseeing in Athens and wine-tasting tour in Nemea.
+A magical 8-h tour of Athens & the famous wineries in Nemea; One of our most popular tours is sightseeing in Athens and a wine-tasting tour in Nemea.
 It combines sightseeing and wine tasting in a truly memorable experience you can enjoy only in Greece!
 We will travel through the wine roads of Nemea and you visit some of the best Greek wineries together with important sites of Ancient Nemea.

 Athens – Corinth Canal – Nemea Wineries – Athens